Hyonam99/afri-raashii/README.md

 ## Usage

 1. Admin Create, Edit and Delete products
-- navigate to the login page (/login) and login with the admin credentials:
+- navigate to the login page (/login) and login with the admin credentials sent via email.

-- email: raashiadmin@gmail.com
-- password: Afriadmin@123
-- name: Admin

 - navigate to the admin dashboard (/admin) and perform CRUD operations on products.
 - to add a product image, make sure it is an URL.
 Check the [Resources](#resources) section to see a list of free image resources.